 Step 5: Buy Wedding Insurance

-According to our latest 21st Century Bride Survey, the average UK wedding costs just over £32,000.
+According to our National Wedding Survey, the average UK wedding costs just under £32,000.
 A £32,000 wedding budget may seem like a lot but when you consider the cost of your venue, catering, alcohol, the dress and the many other wedding essentials, you’ll soon see how much they add up to.

 While it’s not very romantic to think about what might go wrong with your wedding, it’s always best to be prepared.
 Purchasing wedding insurance from the moment you start spending money on your wedding could really help with peace of mind for both your wedding and honeymoon spend.